 For example, the city sits 15 miles inland on the banks of the river Tiber, which flows out to the Mediterranean Sea.
 Whilst the Tiber provided a useful waterway for early shipping and transport, it also flooded the adjoining fields, creating both problems and opportunities (for river administrators, and rural farmers).

 Additionally, the location is characterized by the famous “Seven Hills of Rome” – those being the Aventine, Capitoline, Caelian, Esquiline, Quirinal, Viminal, and Palatine.
 Whilst these provided some useful elevation against floods or invaders, they have also remained focal points of different regions or neighborhoods to this day.
-Additionally, they were also the sites of earliest settlement, as is further explored below.
+Additionally, they were also the sites of the earliest settlement.

 All of this is located in the relatively flat valley region known as Latium (hence the language Latin), which as well as being on the west coast of Italy, is also in the middle of “the boot” as well.
 Its early weather was characterized by cool summers and mild, but rainy winters, whilst it was bordered most prominently in the North by the Etruscan civilization, and the in the South and East, by the Samnites.